jwillz21/CM_Internship_Assignment/README.md

 My contributions to sprout on a programming aspect was that I built the entire backend.
 Sprout runs off of a RESTapi built in Laravel.
 I implemented various API’s such as Plaid, Stripe, Payment Rails, and Sendgrid.

-I did other aspects as well as taking part in an accelerator to teach us about marketing and business tactics and presented out product to venture capitalists.
+I did other aspects as well as taking part in an accelerator to teach us about marketing and business tactics and presented our product to venture capitalists.

-##Games
+## Games

 https://github.com/jwillz21/games